PrestaShop/prestashop-specs/content/1.7/back-office/catalog/products/add-edit-v2.md

 Each product type has its shorts' description.
 Selecting a product type displays its description.

+- Simple product → A physical product that needs to be shipped.
+- Product with combination → A product with different variations (size, color, etc.) from which customers can choose.
+-  Pack of products → A collection of products from your catalog.
+- Virtual product → An intangible product that doesn't require shipping.
+You can also add a downloadable file.

 Modules can hook into the modal to add a new product type, with its description and icon/image.
 The module is allowed to add any image or icon at the same size as the icon of the product type of PrestaShop.